What is the Community-Based Monitoring Network?

 Will participant harvesters be compensated for their participation?

 The Nunavut Wildlife Management Board values harvesters as professionals and the Community-Based Monitoring Network is built around their participation and hard work.
 Every time a harvester’s data is uploaded to the Community-based Monitoring Network database, his or her name is entered for bi-weekly and monthly draws for Visa gift cards – either $250 or $1000.
-In addition, a draw for a new snowmobile is made twice a year in participating communities.
+In addition, a draw for a new snowmobile or all-terrain vehicle is made twice a year in participating communities.
+Participants that contribute harvest and observation data to the project regularly, will also receive recognition awards for their effort.

 What opportunities are available for Inuit employment?